 Your local authority may also help with things like recruitment, payroll and tax.
 Depending on your area, they may support you themselves or put you in touch with organisations that provide these services.
-But they’re not required to do this.

 If you hire a personal assistant through a care and support agency, they will be the employer.
 This may be a good choice if you’re not confident being an employer yourself as they will manage everything for you.

 You can use a mix of local authority support, agency or being an employer.
 A mix of services could involve getting help with recruitment but being an independent employer.

 Agencies can also help to supplement care if you need several PAs but you want some control over who you hire.
 The agency may also be able to provide care if the PA you employ is unavailable, like for holiday leave or if they’re sick.